meherjyothi/MalarialParasiteDetection/README.md

-The aim of this project is to  provide quick, immediate and easy way to choose the deserving loan applicants.
+The aim of this project is to accurately detect whether a blood sample is infected by malaria.
-The investigated techniques were Logistic Regression, Random Forest, Decision Tree, KNN, AdaBoost, XG Boost, Gradient Boost, Support Vector Classification, Naïve Bayes, and Multi-Layer-Perceptron (DNN).
+This used a CNN (Deep Learning) model.

-The dataset can be downloaed from https://www.kaggle.com/burak3ergun/loan-data-set?select=loan_data_set.csv
+The dataset can be downloaed from https://www.kaggle.com/iarunava/cell-images-for-detecting-malaria